jernotte/StudyGuide/Content/AI/StudyGuide/Security.md

 **Expected Answer**: GenAI models are oftentimes artifacts persisted in pickle, pytorch, joblib, numpy, or tensorflow formats.
 Each of these formats allow for serialiazation persistence mechanisms that, in turn, allow for arbitrary code execution when deserialized.
 Enforce the use of safetensor or other formats that don't execute code during deserialization.

 1. What is a Poisoning attack and its mitigation?
 **Expected Answer**: GenAI needs large sets of data to train.
 This requires developers to scrape data from a wider range of uncurated sources.
 Dataset publishers only provide a list of URLs to constitute the dataset, and the domains serving those URLs can expire or be purchased, and the resources can be replaced by an attacker.
 For data dependencies, verifying web downloads by publishing (by the provider) cryptographic hashes and verifying (by the downloader) training data as a basic integrity check to ensure that domain hijacking has not injected new sources of data into the training dataset.
+Training data sanitization clean the training set and remove the poisoned samples before the machine learning training is performed.

 1. What is a Direct Prompt Injection?
 **Expected Answer**: A direct prompt injection occurs when a user injects text that is intended to alter the behavior of the LLM.
 Generally the main goal is to bypass safeguards (jailbreak) or extract sensitive information from the system or about the system.